Texas A&M University-Kingsville

 Program Objectives

-To increase the number of low-income and first-generation high school students traditionally underrepresented in institutions of higher education to:
+To increase the number of first-generation and economically disadvantaged high school students enrolling in institutions of higher education to:

 • Achieve substantial math, science, and computer literacy skills